 While these vests do not meet ANSI requirements, they do give the wearer additional visual conspicuity.
-Ideal for warehouse workers, parking lot attendants, yard maintenance workers, and crowd control personnel.
+They are ideal for warehouse workers, parking lot attendants, yard maintenance workers, and crowd control personnel.

-These vests must be visible from 1,280 ft., and use 201 sq. in. of reflective material on 775 sq. in. background.
-Ideal for construction site workers, school crossing guards, law enforcement, utility workers, railway crews, and more.
+These vests must be visible from 1,280 feet and use 201 square inches of reflective material on a 775 square inch background.
+These are ideal for construction site workers, school crossing guards, law enforcement, utility workers, railway crews, and more.

-These vests must also be visible from 1,280 ft., but are used in situations where risk levels exceed those in Class 2; they use 310 sq. in. of reflective material on a colored background.
-Used for utility crews, flag crews, roadway workers, survey workers, and more.
+These vests must also be visible from 1,280 feet but are used in situations where risk levels exceed those in Class 2.
+They use 310 square inches of reflective material on a colored background for utility crews, flag crews, roadway workers, survey workers, and more.

 Choosing the right vest is not just about speed, distance, pattern, or color, Hurt said.
 It’s about being able to quickly recognize a human in a work zone.

-For example, if you’re working around blacktop with orange safety cones, you might choose a high-visibility vest in a fluorescent lime color.
-But if you are working around roadside assistance trucks that are painted lime green, then it may be better to wear fluorescent yellow or orange.
+For example, if you’re working on blacktop with orange safety cones, you might choose a high-visibility vest in a fluorescent lime color.
+But, if you are working around roadside assistance trucks that are painted lime green, then it may be better to wear fluorescent yellow or orange.

 “The goal is to stand out from your surroundings,” Hurt added.

-When buying a safety vest, Hurt recommends considering the following features, depending on your work routine:
+When buying an MCR safety vest, Hurt recommends considering the following features, depending on your work routine: